fredriknk/npm1300-rs/README.md

 | Fuel gauge                                |        ❌         |         ❌         |

 > [!WARNING]
-> Most functions in this driver have been tested, though not exhaustively; contributions are welcome to help identify and fix any remaining bugs.
+> While core functionality has been tested, this driver is not yet production-ready.
+Contributions and bug reports are welcome!

 > [!NOTE]
-> This crate does not provide a synchronous API and there are no plans to add one.
+> This crate is async-only and there are no plans to add synchronous APIs.
 Contributions are welcome!

-## Usage
+## Usage Example

-To use this crate, import it and initialize the driver with your I2C peripheral.
-Example code for the nRF52840 using the [`embassy`](https://github.com/embassy-rs/embassy) async framework is available in the [`examples`](examples) directory.
+Here's a minimal example using the Embassy framework on an nRF52840:

 ```rust
 #![no_std]